SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Pier 39

-One of the highlights on Pier 39 is their historic carousel.
-It's a working carousel so both your kids and you can hop aboard for a ride.
-It's also fun to watch it colorfully spinning away during the day or at night.
-You will find it on the main plaza on Pier 39.
+One of the highlights of Pier 39 is its historic carousel.
+It's a working carousel, so both your kids and you can hop aboard for a ride.
+Watching it colorfully spinning away during the day or at night is also fun.
+You will find it on the central plaza on Pier 39.

 One of the most popular dishes in this district is Clam Chowder in a Sourdough Bread Bowl.
 My favorite place for this is Boudin Bakery (you can't miss it on Jefferson Street).